 Z38 Liveborn infants according to place of birth will not be assigned as principal diagnosis as well babies are not coded in Ireland.
+Information on well babies is downloaded to the HIPE system but is not coded.

 Z38 cannot be used when treatment is being provided in second or subsequent admissions.